Create an Enterprise Architecture Blueprint - Big Five #1

 Why create a Blueprint?

-There are many different types of organizations like enterprises, companies, schools, and governmental bodies.
+Many organizations include enterprises, companies, schools, and governmental bodies.
 All these are organizations because they are groups of people using means and resources to achieve goals together.

 Organizations, though, often lack an overview and dependencies of the structure.
-This is because organizations are constantly innovating and adapting to their changing environment (in terms of changing client needs, technology, and legislation).
-A blueprint is a best practice for creating overviews and insights in the presence of interrelationships or dependencies between the parts that an organization consists of.
+This is because organizations constantly innovate and adapt to their changing environment (regarding changing client needs, technology, and legislation).
+A blueprint is a best practice for creating overviews and insights in the presence of interrelationships or dependencies between an organization's parts.

 Structure (Total Element)